voidful/TFkit/README.md

 # 🤖 TFKit - Transformer Kit 🤗
-NLP library for different downstream tasks, built on huggingface 🤗 project,
+NLP library for different downstream purpose, built on top of huggingface 🤗 project,
 for developing wide variety of nlp tasks.

 Read this in other languages: [正體中文(施工中👷)](https://github.com/voidful/TFkit/blob/master/README.zh.md).